 Entertainment payroll companies can handle everything from paying out your crew to acting as a full-stack HR department.

-For everything else, new companies, like Wrapbook, offer the right blend of software + services to automate the mundane tasks like onboarding, timesheet collection, and hours to gross calculations, while giving you access to a supported paymaster to handle complex scenarios.
+Unlike traditional payroll, Wrapbook is easy to use, fast to wrap, and loved by crews.
+The software automates mundane tasks like onboarding, timecard collection, and hours to gross calculations, while giving you access to a supported paymaster to handle complex scenarios.